 Fusarium oxyporum is the name of a fungus that can affect a wide range of plants.
-It’s common in vegetables such as tomatoes, peppers, eggplants and potatoes, but it’s also a real problem with cacti.
-Keep reading to learn more about signs of fusarium wilt in cactus plants and methods for treating fusarium on cactus.
+It’s common in vegetables such as tomatoes, peppers, eggplants, and potatoes, but it’s also a real problem with cacti.
+Keep reading to learn more about the signs of fusarium wilt in cactus plants and methods for treating fusarium on cacti.

 What is Cactus Fusarium?